Gon1976/TcruziGenome/README.md

 The file EachChrCircos.txt describes the pipeline used to generate circos plots for each contig of genome 1 against all contigs of genome 2.

-Finally, minimap2circos.py is a Python script used to generate the files out.karyo and out.link from the minimap2 output.
+Finally, minimap2circos.py is a Python script used to generate the files out.karyo and out.link from the minimap2 output required to run circos.